abdullah098/AI-CSP-bactracking-hillclimbing-and-astar-with-8puzzle/README.md

 HillClimb
 CSP Backtracking

-8 Puzzle game come is also included in the files
+8 Puzzle game code is also included in the files